anfindsen/CorrelationEqCausation/docs/index.markdown

 ### **Genre analysis**
 <iframe src="{{ 'images/genres_wo_nominations.html' | relative_url }}" width="80%" height="480px" frameborder="0"></iframe>

 There are clearly genres worth avoiding for oscar aspiring actors.
-For instance Absurdims, doomsday film, dystopia and holiday film to name a few.
+For instance Animation, Absurdims, Dystopia and Alien film to name a few.
 On the otherhand, there are also genres that have many actor nominations, e.g. Drama, Period, Romantic drama and Biography.
 However, they have many nominations partly because they have many movies.
-Hence, we can look at the genres with the highest share of oscar winners.
+Hence, we can look at the genres with the highest share of Oscar winners.

 <iframe src="{{ 'images/genres_by_share2.html' | relative_url }}" width="80%" height="480px" frameborder="0"></iframe>